 Sarah Oliver Handbags designed and produced hand-knit handbags.
 The bags were knitted by senior citizens women from a retirement community and every bag they make tells a story, and it brings them great joy to see their creations.

-The company was founded by Sarah Oliver – a designer from California.
+A designer from California, Sarah Oliver founded the company.
 They are leading a movement that empowers seniors.

 Unfortunately in 2017 after the federal Department of Labor visits her, under the Fair Labor Standards Act, employers must pay an hourly wage but she was paying them by piece.
 So she decided to close the business.